Sustainable transport planning

-The Hobart Bicycle Advisory Committee provides advice, reference and support services to the City of Hobart on bike riding issues.
-The committee is currently chaired by Councillor Holly Ewin and Aldermanic members include Lord Mayor Councillor Anna Reynolds, Deputy Lord Mayor Councillor Helen Burnet and Councillor Bill Harvey The committee is also made up of representatives from the State Government, University of Tasmania, RACT, Tasmania Police, Bicycle Network, Cycling South and community representatives.
+The Hobart Active Travel Committee provides advice, reference and support services to the City of Hobart on active movement and transport and specifically on issues of relevance to people who walk and ride within the City's municipal area.
+The committee is currently chaired by Councillor Holly Ewin and Elected Members including Lord Mayor Councillor Anna Reynolds, Deputy Lord Mayor Councillor Helen Burnet and Councillor Bill Harvey.
+The committee is also made up of representatives from the State Government, University of Tasmania, RACT, Tasmania Police, Bicycle Network, Cycling South and community representatives.

-View the Hobart Bicycle Advisory Committee – Terms of Reference(PDF, 933KB)
+View the Hobart Active Travel Committee – Terms of Reference(PDF, 175KB)

 The Hobart City Council Principal Bicycle Network